-(a) From the Market Proceeds, EPMI shall make payment for all applicable Costs to the extent that (i) EPMI has actual knowledge of such Costs (in the event that EPMI does not incur the costs) and (ii) the Market Proceeds are sufficient to cover such CostsEPMI shall submit to Frontera, unless otherwise agreed by the Parties, on or before the tenth (10th) day of each calendar month, a statement detailing the Market Proceeds and all applicable Costs and the Existing Transaction Costs for the preceding month.
-The statement shall set forth the Market Price in each Confirmation, , the quantity of Products that were sold and scheduled for delivery in the previous month, and the Costs actually incurred in connection with such Transactions, together with any other relevant information.
-To the extent not remitted under the MPPSA, EPMI shall remit the Market Proceeds, less (x) any and all fees due EPMI pursuant to the terms of this Agreement and (y) all Costs and Existing Transaction Costs paid or to be paid by EPMI, by wire transfer on the 20th day of each calendar month (Payment Date), pursuant to instructions for such wire transfer provided by Frontera. [.
-In the event that the Market Proceeds are insufficient to cover the Costs and the Existing Transaction Costs otherwise payable by EPMI, Frontera shall (within two (2) Business Days) following receipt of a written invoice from EPMI, remit to EPMI the amount of funds necessary to make full payment of the Cost.
+(a) From the Market Proceeds, EPMI shall make payment for all applicable Costs and Existing Transaction Costs to the extent that (i) EPMI has actual knowledge of such Costs (in the event that EPMI does not incur the Costs) and (ii) the Market Proceeds are sufficient to cover such Costs and Existing Transaction Costs.
+EPMI shall submit to Frontera, unless otherwise agreed by the Parties, on or before the tenth (10th) day of each calendar month, a statement detailing the Market Proceeds and all applicable Costs and Existing Transaction Costs for the preceding month.
+The statement shall set forth the Market Price in each Confirmation, the quantity of Products that were sold and scheduled for delivery in the previous month, and the Costs actually incurred in connection with such Transactions, together with any other relevant information.
+To the extent not remitted under the MPPSA, EPMI shall remit the Market Proceeds, less (x) any and all fees due EPMI pursuant to the terms of this Agreement and (y) all Costs and Existing Transaction Costs paid or to be paid by EPMI, by wire transfer on the 20th day of each calendar month (Payment Date), pursuant to instructions for such wire transfer provided by Frontera.
+In the event that the Market Proceeds are insufficient to cover the Costs and the Existing Transaction Costs otherwise payable by EPMI, Frontera shall (within two (2) Business Days) following receipt of a written invoice from EPMI, remit to EPMI the amount of funds necessary to make full payment of the Costs and Existing Transaction Costs.
 For avoidance of doubt, Frontera shall ultimately be responsible for all Costs and the Existing Transaction Costs and shall be obligated to reimburse EPMI for any Costs and Existing Transaction Costs which it incurs or otherwise pays.

 (b) During the Term of this Agreement, EPMI shall be entitled to fees earned for performance as follows:

-(1) an initial annual fee of Fifty Thousand ($50,000) Dollars per calendar year.
-In calendar year 2001, the initial annual fee owed by Frontera to EPMI shall be prorated by dividing the initial annual fee by twelve (12) and multiplying it times the number of months during the year this Agreement was in effect.
+(1) an annual fee of Fifty Thousand ($50,000) Dollars per calendar year.
+In calendar year 2001, the annual fee owed by Frontera to EPMI shall be prorated by dividing the annual fee by twelve (12) and multiplying it times the number of months during the year this Agreement was in effect.
 The amount so determined shall be paid (in arrears) to EPMI in equal amounts at the end of each calendar quarter beginning with the first calendar quarter following the Effective Date.
 The amount payable shall be paid by the twentieth (20th) day of the month following the end of the calendar quarter or may be deducted by EPMI from Market Proceeds due to Frontera.
 For any part month, the monthly amount shall be divided by thirty (30) and multiplied times the number of days in the part month in which this Agreement was in effect.

 (2) In addition, for each full calendar year this Agreement is in effect, EPMI shall be paid an incentive fee consisting of a percentage of the Net Revenue, payable as follows: